Scale Announces $18 Million in Series B Funding Led by Index Ventures, with Accel and YC Joining the Round.

 “Scale makes it easy to focus on developing leading self-driving technology rather than the operations of labeling data,” said Jack Guo, Perception Software Engineer at Nuro.
 “The Scale platform provides the technology and operations to power our machine learning development and is our trusted training data solution.”

 To date, Scale has raised $22.7 million in funding, including a $4.5 million Series A in May 2017 led by Accel and Y Combinator.
-Individual investors included OpenAPI co-founder Greg Brockman, Quora co-founder Charlie Cheever, Jonathan Swanson, co-founder of Thumbtack, Xamarin co-founder Nat Friedman, ZEIT founder Guillermo Rauch and Parse co-founder Ilya Sukhar.
+Individual investors included OpenAI co-founder Greg Brockman, Quora co-founder Charlie Cheever, Jonathan Swanson, co-founder of Thumbtack, Xamarin co-founder Nat Friedman, ZEIT founder Guillermo Rauch and Parse co-founder Ilya Sukhar.

 Scale accelerates the development of AI by democratizing access to intelligent data.
 By leveraging its API for autonomous vehicles and other use cases, businesses depend on Scale to turn raw information into the human-labeled training data that dependably powers their AI applications.
 Scale uses a combination of high-quality human task work, smart tools, statistical confidence checks and machine learning to consistently return scalable, precise data.
 The company is headquartered in San Francisco.